-46. Incorporated with the fuel gauge sender unit are a fuel return pipe and a low fuel level sensor.
+47. In addition to the components described in Paragraph 45, the fuel gauge sender unit comprises a fuel return pipe and a low fuel level sensor.
 The fuel return pipe allows overflow fuel from the injection pump and injectors to be returned to the fuel tank.
-The fuel low level sensor, attached to the fuel return pipe, causes a warning light to illuminate when the fuel level in the tank is below approximately nine litres.
+The fuel low-level sensor, attached to the fuel return pipe, causes a warning light to illuminate when the fuel level in the tank is below approximately nine litres.

-47. A fuel sedimenter (refer to Figure 12) is incorporated in the fuel line between the fuel tank and the transfer pump to trap any water or heavy contaminants that may be in the fuel.
-A drain plug in the bottom of the sedimenter housing allows any water or contaminants to be drained off.
+48. Two sedimenters (refer to Figure 12) are incorporated in the fuel lines between the fuel tanks and the transfer pump to trap any water or heavy contaminants that may be in the fuel.
+A drain plug in the bottom of each sedimenter housing allows any water or contaminants to be drained off.
 The sedimenter is mounted on the chassis rail behind the fuel tank.